SeanKilleen/seankilleen.github.io/_posts/2024-01-20-how-i-created-an-automated-and-humane-hiring-process-using-jira.md

   - interviews
 date: 2024-01-20 17:10 -0500
 ---
-We're a small company.
+My employer is a small company of around 50 people.
 I needed to hire 2 developers, and we wanted to do it all in-house.
+Beyond the economics of saving money on outside recruiting efforts, this was a chance to find two people who would really accelerate the culture I'm working to build.

 I've worked with some great recruiters (shout out to Excella!) but I had no infrastructure in place and we weren't hiring enough people to warrant investing in a separate product.